OpenSprinkler/OpenSprinkler-App/README.md

 + The application is written in Javascript and HTML/CSS.
 The application runs completely within the user's browser (or webview) and communicates directly with the OpenSprinkler.

 + For advanced users, the application supports authentication (HTTP Basic) and SSL for devices behind proxies.
-Guide available [here](http://rayshobby.net/mediawiki/index.php?title=Secure_Remote_Access).
+Guide for OSPi available [here](http://rayshobby.net/mediawiki/index.php?title=Secure_Remote_Access).

-+ For current discussion about the project please refer to the [forum post](https://opensprinkler.com/forums/forum/opensprinkler-mobile-app/).
++ For current discussion about the project please refer to the [forums](https://opensprinkler.com/forums/forum/opensprinkler-mobile-app/).

 ---